 This is a slow method but it usually produces the sharpest images.
 Under certain conditions, it may introduce some ringing patterns and emphasize JPEG artifacts.

 Resizing with this algorithm produces no sharp transitions and tends to be a good compromise between the "ringing" effect of Lanczos and "blurring" of other methods.
 The Mitchell algorithm produces good results when enlarging pictures.
 It is also one of the slower filters.

 This filter is recommended for small icons or lines/outlines.
 It works best with illustrations containing non-anti-aliased edges.

 This is a reasonably fast method that does not emphasize jagged edges, but it does tend to blur the image slightly.

 The image is simply stretched to the new size.
 This is the fastest method but produces the least smoothing.

 DirectX 8 is required.
 DirectX 9 recommended.

-Supported operating systems: Every version of windows including Windows 98, Me, 2000, XP, Vista, Windows 7, Windows 8, and Windows Server.
+Supported operating systems: Every remotely-recent version of Windows, including (but not limited to, as new versions get released): Windows 98, Me, 2000, XP, Vista, Windows 7, Windows 8, Windows 10, and Windows Server.

 QuickTime must be installed to play QuickTime files.